Plastic Recycling Australia ✅ – Options For Businesses To Recycle Plastic

 - Plastic does not decompose.
 If it does, it takes centuries!

 - Simply put, plastic is harmful to human, wildlife, and marine life health.

 These are just some of the reasons why plastic is harmful to the world.
 Less of this means a healthier environment, for sure.

 To know more about how to make your business more eco-friendly (less plastic, of course!), check out our blog about it here on why your business should really think about going green.

-Recycling plastic Australia: We recently covered the new scheme to be introduced in NSW to boost recycling plastic bottles and cans – through the use of a network of reverse vending machines.
+Recycling plastic Australia: We recently covered the new scheme to be introduced in NSW to boost the recycling of plastic bottles and cans – through the use of a network of reverse vending machines.
 Through this system – people returning used containers will receive cash or credits for the drinks container.
 In today’s blog – we cover how international drinks company Coca-Cola is proposing to boost the proportion of recycled plastic material in its drinks containers.

 Waster offers low-cost waste and recycling services to small and medium Australian businesses.
 For details on all your required bin options and prices for services such as recycling plastic – check out our online waste portal as below.
 You can have complete confidence in your required services with our flexible 30-day agreements, so you will not be locked into an unsuitable long-term contract.